-Horror three days on NZ roads: Seven crashes, 11 dead
+Horror three days on NZ roads: Seven crashes, 12 dead

 KAIKOURA:

-The three who died in Kaikoura are believed to be tourists from Malaysia travelling to one of the mosques involved in the Christchurch shooting where 51 people were shot dead in March.
+Four people who died in Kaikoura are believed to be tourists from Malaysia travelling to one of the mosques involved in the Christchurch shooting where 51 people were shot dead in March.

 Their vehicle and a truck collided on State Highway 1 about 3.15pm on Friday, closing the road for several hours.
 Two children were also critically injured.